Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Acknowledgments

 The authors would like to thank Mark Hepple for discussions on the Lambek calculus and references on this topic.
 Our investigation into the role of ternary relations in convolution was sparked by an insightful comment from one of our anonymous reviewers for \cite{DongolHS16}.
 We are also grateful to Victor Gomes for his joint work on the Isabelle formalisation, and Alasdair Armstrong for additional Isabelle advice.
-The research reported here was supported in part by Australian Research Council Grant DP130102901.

 \Tstrut{\rule{0pt}{2.6ex}} \Bstrut{\rule[-0.9ex]{0pt}{0pt}}